-Young couple standing in front of house.
+A couple standing in front of a house, possibly homeowners.

 How To Beware Of Mortgage Wire Fraud During Closing